• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 The difficulty with messaging is that certain words and phrases can come off as rote and insincere.
 Saying “I’m sorry for the inconvenience” or even “We appreciate your business” sounds impersonal.

 Instead, get specific to your customer’s problem.
-Say that you’re sorry that the lamp they ordered came damaged—especially since they’ve been eyeing it for months.
+Say that you’re sorry that the cleats they ordered came damaged – especially since they’ve been eyeing them for months.
 Apologize that their package was delayed and that their daughter didn’t get her cleats in time for her first day of softball practice.
-Being specific will make customers feel more comforted and understood.
+Being specific will make customers feel more comfortable and understood.

-Whether you have an actual script or conversation guidelines to follow, it’s okay to throw it out the window—sometimes.
+Whether you have an actual script or conversation guidelines to follow, it’s okay to throw them out the window sometimes.
 Ask customers about their interests, mention that you love (and own!) the trousers they picked out, or compliment them on their destination choice.

 This is an old customer service trick that works very well over messaging, plus it’s a quick way to build rapport.
 Try to turn your phrases so that they remain positive, even if you’re saying something negative.